 It’s an approach that has helped Canada’s reputation.
 Though the country generally fares well in international polls, a 2017 survey asking international participants which country has an overall positive effect on global affairs saw Canada come out on top (pdf).

 Bangladesh, as an example, has taken in some 700,000 Rohingya fleeing a military crackdown and campaign of ethnic cleansing in neighboring Myanmar since August 2017.
 Turkey has taken in even more refugees in recent years, some 3.5 million people.
-The most notable exception is Germany, which resettled almost a million refugees at the height of the European refugee crisis in 2015, and has taken in tens of thousands since.
+The most notable exception is Germany, which enacted an open door policy at the height of the European migrant crisis in 2015 that saw almost a million arrive, and has taken in tens of thousands since.

 But rich countries like Germany and Canada, if they choose, have the resources to go through a heavy vetting process and decide who to take in while keeping factors like labor needs in mind.
 Poor countries often don’t have that luxury.
 And while many do receive international aid geared for refugees, it’s not nearly enough.

-Trudeau has proved adept at promoting the country’s relatively modest, though welcome, efforts in taking in refugees.
+Trudeau has proved adept at promoting the country’s relatively modest, though welcome, efforts in permanently resettling refugees.
 The prime minister and top government officials have personally arrived at Canada’s airports to greet arrivals.

 But it’s important to remember that rich countries only take a small share of the world’s refugee population, a fact that could be better acknowledged.
 Canada could even help lead the charge—Ottawa contributed to the Global Compact for Migration, which was signed in December, and calls for a more equitable global arrangement.